mrled/jupyter-mortgage/readme.markdown

 But still.
 Here we are.

+## Requirements

+- Python3
+- Jupyter
+- The Jupyter widgets extension, which can be installed with `jupyter nbextension install --py widgetsnbextension --user`

 ## Roadmap

 OK, I don't actually have a roadmap, but here are a few things I would like to support in the future: